ROCm/AMDMIGraphX/docs/what-is-migraphx.rst

 What is MIGraphX?
 =====================

-AMD MIGraphX is AMD's graph inference engine that accelerates machine learning model inference.
-The optimized execution engine is useful for deep learning neural networks.

-You can utilize MIGraphX functions using :ref:`C++ APIs <cpp-api-reference>`, :ref:`Python APIs <python-api-reference>`, and the :ref:`command-line tool migraphx-driver <migraphx-driver>`.
+AMD MIGraphX is a graph inference engine and graph compiler.
+MIGraphX accelerates machine-learning models by leveraging several graph-level transformations and optimizations.
+These optimizations include:

+* Operator fusion
+* Arithmetic simplifications
+* Dead-code elimination
+* Common subexpression elimination (CSE)
+* Constant propagation

+After optimization, MIGraphX generates code for AMD GPUs by calling MIOpen or rocBLAS, or by creating HIP kernels.
+MIGraphX can also target CPUs using DNNL or ZenDNN libraries.